mattbingham/Python/README.md

 - `simple-calulator.py` - Takes two number inputs and calculates them according to another user input.

+- `web-scraper_headings.py` - Finds all headings on a user inputted url.
+Initial commit complete however needs a lot of cleaning up and error correction.

 ### Script ideas (work in progress)
 - `adventure-game.py` - Simple text based game whereby user has to get home.